-Today I am going to do a post which is a bit different for me.
-As you may know if you read my blog often that I really enjoy reading I share the books which I have read in most months.
+Today I am going to do a post that is a bit different for me.
+As you may know, if you read my blog often that I really enjoy reading I share the books which I have read in most months.
 I currently am on a book ban which means I can not purchase more books till I have space on my bookshelf.
 This is going to be around 20 books time I actually think this could be the end of the year.
 So I have decided to share with you some of the books which are on my wishlist.
 Fingers crossed I am going to be able to purchase some of them soon.

 Hard Pushed- Leah Hazard

 This is a real-life story.
 From heart-wrenching grief to the pure joy of a new-born baby, midwife Leah Hazard has seen it all.But life on the NHS front line, working within a system at breaking point, is more extreme than you could ever imagine.
 Birth stories are something which fascinates me anyway I do love real-life stories and getting an insight into another profession.
 I have heard so many people recommend this books and it is one which I am going to purchase first I think when I can.

 Again this is another real-life story that my Mum is going to pass on to me when she has finished with it.
 Dr Amanda Brown has treated inmates in the UK s most infamous prisons first in young offenders institutions, then at the notorious Wormwood Scrubs and finally at Europe’s largest women-only prisons Bronzefield .
 From miraculous pregnancies to dirty protests, and from violent attacks on prisoners to heartbreaking acts of self-harm.
 She has witnessed it all.
 In this eye-opening, inspirational memoir, Amanda reveals the stories, the patients and the cases that have shaped a career helping those most of us would rather forget.
 Despite their crimes, she is still their doctor.
 This is one which I have seen Charlotte Taylor talk about this book last year.
 This is something which I think will be such an enjoyable read.